CodeJonesW/Wills_Blog/assets/blog-posts/differentiating-myself.md

 The above image is a bit funny but I love gamifying the learning process so Cloudquest appeals to me.

-So far I have build 6 solutions in Amazon's Cloudquest platform covering the below topics:
+So far I have built 6 solutions in Amazon's Cloudquest platform covering the below topics:

 - AWS Global Infrastructure
 - VPC - Virtual Private Cloud